 Goebel M.I.
 Hummel Porcelain Boy and Girl Figurines

-Hummel is a name that almost any porcelain collector recognizes, and Hummel figurines are some of the most widely collected in the porcelain figurines market.
-And that fact, combined with the huge number of figurines that were manufactured by Goebels, a German company, starting in 1935, make finding the value of any particular piece more of a search than just flipping open a price guide to find out what your Hummels are worth.
+Hummel is a name any porcelain collector recognizes, and M.I.
+Hummel figurines are some of the most widely collected in the porcelain figurines market.
+That fact, combined with the huge number of figurines manufactured by Goebels, (the company that produces Hummels), makes finding the value of any particular piece more of a real-time search than just flipping open a price guide to find out what your Hummels are worth.

 Book Value vs. True Value

-Finding the value of Hummel figurines depends mainly on three factors; rarity, condition, and desirability*.
-And of course which type of value you are looking for; book value, (suggested retail or estimates by knowledgeable collectors), and true value, (what the Hummel is worth, what someone has and will pay).
+Finding the value of Hummel figurines depends mainly on three factors; rarity, condition, and desirability.”
+Which type of value you are looking for; book value, (suggested retail or estimates by knowledgeable collectors), or true value, (what someone has or will pay), also makes a difference.

-These figurines are the artistic designs of Sister M.I.
+Hummels are the artistic designs of Sister M.I.
 Hummel, recreated in three-dimensional fine German porcelain by the artists at Goebels.
-Although first released at a 1935 Leipzig Trade Fair, it was the American G.I. and his base PX that really started the American, and then international popularity explosion of these figurines.
+Although first released at a 1935 Leipzig Trade Fair, it was the American G.I. and his base PX that really started the American, and then international, popularity explosion of these figurines.